-If you need to reach Security for matters that are not urgent, please call 415-503-6280.
+If you need to reach Security for matters that are not urgent at AGC, please call 415-503-6280.
+At Bowes, please call 415-503-6202.

 Written Reports Required

 - 1. All Incident reports are maintained by Security, and copies are provided to Facilities.
 Copies will also be provided to the Human Resources Manager, the Provost and Dean, and the Associate Dean for Student Affairs when they involve the following: - a.
 Staff Employees: Copies to Associate VP of Human Resources and Administration - b.
 Faculty: Copies to the Associate VP of Human Resources and Administration - c.
 Students: Copies to the Provost and Dean, and Associate Dean for Student Affairs - d.
 Student Employees: Copies to the Associate VP of Human Resources and Administration, the Provost and Dean, and the Associate Dean for Student Affairs - 2.
 A Crime and Fire Log will be kept according to the specifications of the Clery Act to collect, maintain, and disclose data regarding reported on and off campus crimes.